-Oftentimes, meetings that are poorly planned with no real agenda or clear set of desired outcomes are the biggest time wasting culprit.
+Oftentimes, meetings that are poorly planned with no real agenda or clear set of desired outcomes are the biggest time-wasting culprit.
 In fact, a study suggests that people spend about 31 hours in unproductive meetings each month.
-Across the U.S. as a whole, this equates to $37 billion on salaries for hours spent in unnecessary meetings.
+Across the U.S. as a whole, this equates to $37 billion in salaries for hours spent in unnecessary meetings.

-To help you out, we’ve listed down 6 tips to conducting effective virtual meetings without sabotaging your team’s productivity.
+To help you out, we’ve listed down 6 tips for conducting effective virtual meetings without sabotaging your team’s productivity.
 Let’s start!